-- and facilities.
-Develop planning level estimates of potential water quality effects (pollutant concentrations) for receiving waterbodies. - 3.
-Also in support of Urban Stormwater Retrofits, evaluate existing stormwater management systems to identify potential or needed improvements. - 4.
+and facilities.
+Develop planning level estimates of potential water quality effects (pollutant concentrations) for receiving waterbodies.

+- 3. Also in support of Urban Stormwater Retrofits, evaluate existing stormwater management systems to identify potential or needed improvements. - 4.
 Evaluate innovative methods and designs to improve stormwater treatment, wastewater treatment and management, and ecological restoration. - 5.
 In support of Septic Tank Abatement and implementation of Advanced Onsite Systems, develop a spatial analysis of OSTDS to include pollutant loading estimates and estimates of potential pollutant load reduction following connection to central sewer and/or conversion to advanced onsite systems.
 In cooperation with local governments and utilities, delineate proposed target areas for central sewer connections and for advanced onsite systems. - 6.
 In support of Agricultural and Silvicultural BMPs, develop an agricultural NPS pollution abatement plan.
 For this purpose, develop nonpoint source pollutant loading estimates at the sub-basin level for watershed areas that are substantially agricultural in land use, and develop pollutant load reduction estimates and targets based on application of proposed or potential BMPs.
 Develop planning level estimates of water quality effects (pollutant concentrations) for receiving waterbodies. - 7.
-Inventory, evaluate, and prioritize unpaved road stream crossings and other sedimentation sites in support of Basinwide Sedimentation Abatement. - 8.
+Identify research needs that would quantify the water quality benefits of BMP implementation, provide outreach and training, and strategies for implementing BMPs. - 8.
+Inventory, evaluate, and prioritize unpaved road stream crossings and other sedimentation sites in support of Basinwide Sedimentation Abatement. - 9.
 Evaluate the site-specific feasibility and potential benefits and impacts of proposed innovative and/or large-scale projects, which may include but are not necessarily limited to: - a.
 Regional-scale shoreline habitat development proposals - b.
-Passive and/or pumped estuarine flushing systems - c.
+Passive and/or pumped estuarine flushing systems

+- c.
 Proposals for major hydrologic alterations, such as causeway alterations, locks and dams, and barrier island pass alteration and maintenance - d.
-Stream channel reconfiguration
+Stream channel reconfiguration - e.

-- e.
 Benthic dredging - f.
-Dredged material removal and disposal - 9.
-Identify estuarine sites with the potential for seagrass or other benthic habitat restoration through improved water quality treatment and water management within specific contributing basins. - 10.
-Identify and describe the conditions, status, and trends of oyster and shellfish habitats. - 11.
+Dredged material removal and disposal - 10.
+Identify estuarine sites with the potential for seagrass or other benthic habitat restoration through improved water quality treatment and water management within specific contributing basins. - 11.
+Identify and describe the conditions, status, and trends of oyster and shellfish habitats. - 12.
 Develop and refine hydrodynamic and water quality modeling tools.
-Develop specific management applications in cooperation with resource agencies and other public and nonprofit initiatives. - 12.
+Develop specific management applications in cooperation with resource agencies and other public and nonprofit initiatives. - 13.
 Evaluate effects of land use and management, to include forest management practices, on water quality.
-Identify and/or refine management options to protect and improve water quality. - 13.
-Identify and describe long-term trends with respect to wetland and aquatic habitats, aquatic plants, and water chemistry.
-Identify management implications and recommendations. - 14.
-Develop improved quantitative and qualitative metrics, to include biocriteria, for evaluating conditions and guiding program and project implementation. - 15.
-Conduct a review of past projects completed, identifying specific project outcomes and lessons learned. - 16.
+Identify and/or refine management options to protect and improve water quality. - 14.
+Identify and describe long-term trends with respect to wetland and aquatic habitats, aquatic plants, water chemistry, and listed species and their habitats.
+Identify management implications and recommendations. - 15.
+Develop improved quantitative and qualitative metrics, to include biocriteria, for evaluating conditions and guiding program and project implementation. - 16.
+Conduct a review of past projects completed, identifying specific project outcomes and lessons learned. - 17.
 Establish a research and monitoring framework for detecting the effects of climate change and ocean acidification on coastal marine resources in the region.